pgonin/jazz/README.md

 ## owncloud

 Let's do some different stuff.
-This repo contains a recipe for making Docker container for OwnCloud on Fedora.
+This repo contains a recipe for making Docker container for OwnCloud on openSUSE Leap 42.1.
-The docker file chooses httpd and sqlite for owncloud.
-These can easily be changed by changing what rpms get installed.

 Perform the build